 The University may proceed with a hearing or other conflict resolution process despite pending civil or criminal proceedings.
 In some circumstances, the University may refer a case for criminal investigation.
 Except where expressly adopted in the Community Standards, the rules and procedures of criminal and civil courts – including rules of evidence – do not govern University proceedings.
 Additionally, the University is not obligated to await the resolution of a criminal or civil matter before moving forward with its own proceedings.

 Any student of any school, campus, or program of Loyola University Chicago and Arrupe College may be held accountable under these policies and procedures.
 This includes students in undergraduate, graduate, or other programs.
-Some colleges and departments, such as Arrupe College, School of Law, Stritch School of Medicine, John Felice Rome Center, The Beijing Center, and the Department of Student Activities & Greek Affairs may enforce program-specific policies and procedures in addition to those found in these Community Standards.
+Some colleges and departments, such as Arrupe College, School of Law, Stritch School of Medicine, John Felice Rome Center, Loyola Vietnam Center, the Office for Equity and Compliance, and the Department of Student Activities & Greek Affairs may enforce program-specific policies and procedures in addition to those found in these Community Standards.